RichardTMiles/Singleton/README.md

    `useSkeleton` SHOULD throw an Exception.

 - `addMethod` takes two unique parameters: a function name and a valid closure.
-   This function utilizes binding to allow closures to inhearit the current scope.
+   This function utilizes binding to allow closures to inherit the current scope.
    Adding a closure as a method allows the use of any variable within scope (aka $this).
    When called with `useSkeleton`, If the closure has a no return (or returns null) the return values `$this`.